Ryan-Dowman/Product-Feedback-App/README.md

 - [Notes](#notes)

 ## Introduction
-### Disclaimer: The design I utilized by Frontend Mentor did not include any pages or designs related to this project being full-stack.
-Due to this, some common full-stack functionalities like an admin panel were omitted, as well as all backend-related content and pages, were my own creation and implementation.

 A Full Stack Web App that functions as a forum for users of a system to post suggestions, issues, and potential changes for developers.

 ## Showcase